Studying an LLM (Master of Laws) program in the Netherlands

 There are some scholarships and grants available offered by individual institutions.
 Also, Dutch Ministry of Education offers scholarships to nationals of various countries.
 Check on the website of your preferred institution to see what financial help is available.

-Visa Requirements to study in the Netherlands
+Visa requirements for the Netherlands

 For citizens of the European Union member countries no visa is required, all that is required is a valid passport.
 International students from outside the EU require a student visa to gain entry into Netherlands (Authorisation for Temporary Residence (Machtiging tot Voorlopig Verblijf (MVV)).
 The procedure usually takes up to six weeks.
 The conditions, requirements and terms of the visa are subject to change so students are required to consult the embassy/consulate in their home country to obtain information prior to applying.
 By way of guidance the following documents are required for the entrance visa: